 Hit enter to search or ESC to close

-Diversifying from manufacturing gloves into personal protective equipment (PPE), has proven a good move for Lynn River in the Covid-19 era.
-As the operation has grown, so too have the types of risks they need to manage.
+Crombie Lockwood clients, Lynn River, diversified from manufacturing gloves into personal protective equipment (PPE).
+It's proven a good move for the company in the Covid-19 era.
+And as the operation has grown, so too have the types of risks they need to manage.

 If you’ve ever bought a pair of sturdy gloves to do a particular job, it’s more than likely that Lynn River is behind them.
-The company is New Zealand’s biggest glove importer, bringing in the best brands from around the world, with manufacturing expertise to match.
+The company is New Zealand’s biggest glove importer, bringing in the best products and brands from around the world, with manufacturing experience to match.

 “We’re recognised for our technical skills and industry knowledge.
 This helps ensure workers in a variety of industries are paired with the correct gloves and personal protective equipment (PPE) for optimal protection against hazardous tasks they might be performing,” says Executive Director, George Harper.